Cincinnati, Ohio Medical Malpractice Lawyer investigates Cancer Misdiagnosis, delayed cancer diagnosis and failure to diagnose cancer lawsuits

 - Failure to contact or refer patient to appropriate specialists

 - Communication breakdown between doctors and medical staff

 Failure to diagnose cancer cases are unique because every cancer case is different.
 A patient’s body reacts differently, and although there are usually similar symptoms and tell-tale signs of cancer, each cancer case needs to be treated with the utmost care.

-With all of the modern diagnostic tools available in medicine, including imaging technology (X-rays, CT scans, MRI scans), blood tests and biopsies, it seems unlikely that cancer can go undetected or misdiagnosed.
+With all of the modern diagnostic tools available in medicine, including Radiology Errors (X-rays, CT scans, MRI scans), blood tests and biopsies, it seems unlikely that cancer can go undetected or misdiagnosed.
 One problem is many illnesses look alike and present similar symptoms.

 Lab technicians analyzing tissue may also wrongly identify the type of cancer cell, since cancer cells can look similar to others.
 X-rays and scans can also be read incorrectly.
 A delayed diagnosis will surely lead to delayed treatment and a worse cancer prognosis.

 Researchers at The Johns Hopkins Hospital in Baltimore reviewed tissue samples from 6,000 cancer patients across the country, and found one out of every 71 cases was misdiagnosed.
 As a result, victims of medical malpractice have filed cancer misdiagnosis lawsuits against those responsible for preventable mistakes.